nouritsu/c-hayai/README.md

 * Arrow keys work as intended.
 * PageUp and PageDown go up/down one terminal height worth of lines.
 * Home and End go to start or end of line.

+### Exit
+Press Control + Q to exit.
+SIGINT has been turned off, so Control + C WILL NOT make the program exit.
+SIGTSTP has been turned off too, so program cannot be run as a background task.